-From Monday 13th December, the RNOH Foot and Ankle service has committed to using ‘PATHPOINT’, an electronic referral and pathway management system, for all Consultant-led referrals from secondary and tertiary care organisations.
+From Monday 13th December 2021, the RNOH Foot and Ankle service committed to using ‘PATHPOINT’, an electronic referral and pathway management system, for all Consultant-led referrals from secondary and tertiary care organisations.

 General Practitioners should continue to refer to RNOH using the UK Electronic Referral System (ERS)- please see below.

 - Secure, streamlined, electronic referral forms

 - Receive updates and notifications in real time